24/7 Emergency Service

 How long does a power flush take?

 Four to eight hours for a typical London property.
 A small flat with 4-6 radiators is usually done in half a day.
 A 10-radiator family house takes a full working day.
-Any engineer promising a full flush in under three hours is cutting corners - the chemical dwell time alone needs an hour of circulation.
+Any engineer promising a full flush in under three hours is cutting corners — the chemical dwell time alone needs an hour of circulation, and each radiator needs individual isolation and high-flow cycling.
+A 14+ radiator house often spills into a second visit.

 Will a power flush damage old pipes or radiators?

-In the vast majority of cases, no. Power flushing equipment pumps at roughly the same pressure as your boiler - it is the flow rate that is higher, not the pressure.
+In the vast majority of cases, no. Power flushing equipment pumps at roughly the same pressure as your boiler — it is the flow rate that is higher, not the pressure.
 The honest exception is very old cast iron systems or properties where microbore pipework has pinhole leaks the sludge was effectively plugging.
 If a weep appears during or after a flush, it was a weakness waiting to show.
-We always warn you before starting if we see signs of that risk.
+On pre-1990 cast iron or lead-jointed systems we recommend a gentler MagnaCleanse approach instead of a full high-velocity flush, and we always warn you before starting if we see signs of that risk.

-Do I need a power flush before a new boiler?
+Do I need a power flush before a new boiler is fitted?

 Usually yes.
-Worcester Bosch, Vaillant, Ideal and Baxi all specify a Benchmark-compliant clean of the system as a warranty condition when fitting a new boiler to existing pipework.
+Worcester Bosch, Vaillant, Ideal and Baxi all specify a BS 7593:2019-compliant clean of the system as a warranty condition when fitting a new boiler to existing pipework.
 A power flush plus an inhibitor dose and a magnetic filter will satisfy all current manufacturer terms.
-Skip it and you risk voiding the 10-year warranty on your new boiler.
+Skip it and you risk voiding the 10-year warranty on your new boiler — the manufacturer can refuse a heat exchanger claim by sampling the system water for inhibitor concentration and magnetite content.

 Can I power flush my heating system myself?

 No, not properly.
 You can add cleaner through a radiator and drain the system, but a DIY drain-down cannot generate the reverse flow or the per-radiator isolated flushing that actually clears the panels.
-You also need the right neutraliser, the right inhibitor dose for the volume, and a way to prove the work for your boiler warranty.
+You also need the right neutraliser, the right inhibitor dose for the system volume per BS 7593, and a way to prove the work for your boiler warranty.
 The tool itself is a £2,000+ commercial machine.
+A botched DIY flush often shifts settled sludge into the boiler heat exchanger, turning a service issue into a £400 component swap.

 How often should a power flush be done?